 <br>

-AI coding tools re-read your entire codebase on every task. `code-review-graph` fixes that.
+AI coding tools can end up re-reading large parts of your codebase on review tasks. `code-review-graph` fixes that.
 It builds a structural map of your code with [Tree-sitter](https://tree-sitter.github.io/tree-sitter/), tracks changes incrementally, and gives your AI assistant precise context via [MCP](https://modelcontextprotocol.io/) so it reads only what matters.

 <p align="center">